charliegerard/newsreader/README.md

 ###SPECIAL THANKS

-Special thanks to Mathilda Thompson without who this project wouldn't have seen the day.
+Special thanks to Mathilda Thompson & Joel Turnbull without who this project wouldn't have seen the day.